Many Hoosiers played significant roles in making the Tuskegee Airmen story a reality.

-An Indianapolis resident, served as the Operations Officer for the 332nd Fighter Group, led those three squadrons into combat during the longest fighter escort mission during World War II, shot down an enemy aircraft, became a prisoner of war, and many years later became a founding member, and first President of the Indianapolis Chapter.
+Another Indianapolis resident, served as the Operations Officer for the 332nd Fighter Group, led those three squadrons into combat during the longest fighter escort mission during World War II, shot down an enemy aircraft, became a prisoner of war, and many years later became a founding member, and 1st Indianapolis Chapter President;

 An Indianapolis, IN native was in the second class to graduate from the TAFS.
-He went on to become a fighter pilot squadron Commander and at one point was the second highest African American officer in the United States Air Force.
+He went on to become a fighter pilot squadron Commander and at one point was the second highest African American officer in the US Air Force;

 A Brazil, IN native was in the Third class to graduate from the TAFS.
 He was the first Tuskegee Airmen to shoot down an enemy aircraft in aerial combat.
 He was actually the first Tuskegee Airman to shoot down three enemy aircraft.

 An Indianapolis, IN based company was the manufacturer of the aircraft engines that were used to power three of the four different fighter aircraft types that the Tuskegee Airmen flew into combat; and